teddyng/OpenGL-TankMazeGame/README.md

 An OpenGL project for COMPUTER VISION & GRAPHICS (EEE2041), University of Surrey Electronic Engineering with Computer Systems 2016-2017

+If you find this useful, please visit my LinkedIn page (https://www.linkedin.com/in/teddyng/) to endorsement my skills.
+To learn about was else I do, please visit my website at http://teddyng.co.uk.

 ## Introduction